MajorCodingMistakesWereMade/Krashlas/README.md

 # Krashlas
-Pronounced kras-HLAS
-## Name
+## For all your Czech Vocaloid needs.
-From Czech word "krásný" meaning beautiful and "hlas" meaning "voice"
+Pronounced kras-HLAS, from Czech word "krásný" meaning beautiful and "hlas" meaning "voice"

 ## How It Works
 ![Alt text](krashlas.png)